 You can move VM instances, custom images, or disks that are available in an existing environment, such as on-premises or on other cloud providers, to Compute Engine.

 A variety of migration paths are available that support different formats.
 Choosing a migration path depends on whether you are moving a VM instance, disk, or image.

 The following table summarizes the migration paths available on Compute Engine.

 |What you want to migrate||Tool or procedure||Best used for|

-With Migrate for Compute Engine, you have a suite of features that help you automate, simplify, and accelerate the migration process.
+With Migrate to Virtual Machines, you have a suite of features that help you automate, simplify, and accelerate the migration process.

-Migrate for Compute Engine is free to use for customers migrating to Google Cloud.
+Migrate to VMs is free to use for customers migrating to Google Cloud.
 Standard billing rates apply for all other Google Cloud products (such as Compute Engine or Storage) used or consumed during or after the migration.
-For example, if you use Compute Engine VMs to deploy Migrate for Compute Engine, you'll need to pay for those instance hours.
-For more detailed pricing information, see Migrate for Compute Engine pricing.
+For example, if you use Compute Engine VMs to deploy Migrate to VMs, you'll need to pay for those instance hours.
+For more detailed pricing information, see Migrate to VMs pricing.

 |VM instances (in OVA or OVF format)||Importing virtual appliances||Importing virtual appliances.
 A virtual appliance is a prepackaged virtual machine.|